bart-vd/bart-vd/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Bart Van Dooren, and I'm an amateur web designer and developer, and overall geek.
-I am currently living in Belgium and working a non-tech job in the insurance industry.
+I am currently living in Belgium, working a non-tech job in the insurance industry.
 In my spare time, I am interested in all things tech.

 Currently, I am working on the new website for my [company](https://www.dannyschellekens.be).